 The Company leases its headquarters facility in Chesterfield, Missouri, which consists of approximately 197,354 square feet.
-In addition, the Company leases approximately 339,308 square feet of office space in 33 locations throughout the U.S., Canada, Europe, South Africa, and the Asia Pacific region.
+In addition, the Company leases approximately 349,927 square feet of office space in 36 locations throughout the U.S., Canada, Europe, South Africa, and the Asia Pacific region.

 Most of the Company's leases in the U.S. and other countries have lease terms of three to five years, although some leases have terms of up to 15 years.
-As provided in Note 12 - "Commitments and Contingent Liabilities" in the Notes to Consolidated Financial Statements, the rental expense on operating leases for office space and equipment totaled \$19.5 million for 2012.
+As provided in Note 12 - "Commitments and Contingent Liabilities" in the Notes to Consolidated Financial Statements, the rental expense on operating leases for office space and equipment totaled \$18.5 million for 2013.

 The Company believes its facilities have been generally well maintained and are in good operating condition.
 The Company believes the facilities are sufficient for its current requirements.
-In November 2012, the Company announced its intent to build a new world headquarters in Chesterfield, Missouri, which will replace its current leased headquarters, to meet its projected future capacity needs.
+In February 2013, the Company commenced construction of its new world headquarters in Chesterfield, Missouri, which will replace its current leased headquarters, to meet its projected future capacity needs.